nicerobot/meta/README.md

 ---

-Special syntax considerations which must be processed prior to StruxtML processing:
+Special syntax considerations which must be processed prior to Struxt processing:

 - Infix notation allowed within "()".
   - Mathematical expressions (within "()") are automatically MathML.
   - operator characters, <, >, +, ..., are converted to names.
     - each operator character and ")" imply ".".
-  - WRT StruxtML, spaces aren't relevant.
+  - WRT Struxt, spaces aren't relevant.
 That is, everything within () is considered a single value.
-    - Though they are processed as a StruxtML.
+    - Though they are processed as a Struxt.

 ---